davemacdo/Composition-Curriculum/Comp I Class/Unit 1/Tonality étude.md

 Bring your instrument to class to present your work!
 These don't need to be fully realized performances; we're just reading for one another.
 No pressure.

-[^inst]: In order to focus on melody, pianists and guitarists should focus on a solo line.
+[^solo]: In order to focus on melody, pianists and guitarists should focus on a solo line.
 Treat your instrument as a violin or cello, similar to a one-hand piano work.
 Vocalists should plan to sing their work as a vocalise (without text).